-Did you know the modern ironing board was invented and patented by African American former slave, Sarah Boone in 1892?
+Did you know the modern ironing board was invented and patented by African American former enslaved person, Sarah Boone in 1892?
 It’s true.
 Although hers was not the first ironing board on the scene, it was completely unique in its narrow, contoured design, which allowed sleeves to be drawn up over the board.
 We’d like to think Ms. Boone would be pleased with our cheery ironing board cover.
 Just about all sewing projects require a fair amount of time spent staring at your ironing board.
 Why force yourself to look at those gawd-awful striped covers they sell at the local Target®… I swear those things must have been designed by someone with his eyes closed and both hands tied behind his back!
 You deserve a pretty cover.

 Bear in mind a cover is meant to do just that… cover up a worn-out ironing board pad.
 You can’t put it right over the metal of the ironing board.
 You still need the padding and the heat resistant fabric of an actual pad.